 Hudson Valley Welcomes PianoSummer at New Paltz

-NEW PALTZ -- PianoSummer at New Paltz, an international piano institute and festival at SUNY New Paltz, will be held July 9 through August 3 and will include a concert series with six events.
+PianoSummer at New Paltz, an international piano institute and festival at SUNY New Paltz, will be held July 9 through August 3 and will include a concert series and several recitals.

 PianoSummer is a carefully crafted combination of intensive piano training and public performances by distinguished artists.
-During the month-long program, emerging young pianists work with faculty from around the world, led by PianoSummer founder and artistic director Vladimir Feltsman, a renowned pianist, conductor and teacher who holds a distinguished chair at the State University of New York.
+During the month-long program, emerging young pianists work with faculty from around the world, led by PianoSummer founder and artistic director Vladimir Feltsman, a renowned pianist, conductor and teacher who is a distinguished professor at the State University of New York.

 The final concert of the PianoSummer series, on Aug.
-3, is a performance conducted by Feltsman with the Hudson Valley Philharmonic Orchestra and the winner of the Jacob Flier International Piano Competition.
+3, features Feltsman conducting the Hudson Valley Philharmonic and the winner of the Jacob Flier International Piano Competition.

 The concerts are scheduled for July 14, 15, 21, 22, 28, and Aug.
 3. More information about PianoSummer is available online at www.newpaltz.edu/piano, or by calling (845) 257-3860.
 Concert tickets are available by calling the SUNY New Paltz box office at (845) 257-3904.